logseq/handbooks/how-to-write-handbook.md

  :color       "#dd2624"

- ;; [optional] children as topics, if not set this field, ;; the children items will be built from topics meta files :children    ["1.welcome-to-logseq"
+ ;; [optional] children as topics, if not set this field, ;; the children will be built from all topic metafiles under the category folder :children    ["1.welcome-to-logseq"
                "2.what-is-outliner"
                "3.the-third-topic"]
  }
 ```

-## Topics
+## Topic

 Each `Category` is composed of one or more `Topics`,
 and it's also the unit component of Handbook.
-Currently, you can create a `Topic`
+Currently, you can create a `topic`
-by creating a `docs/category/xxx-topic-file.edn` metafile in the `Category` folder.
+by creating a `docs/category/xxx-topic-file.edn` metafile in the `category` folder.

 A sample from `docs/1.Onboarding/1.welcome-to-logseq.edn`